 Telephone Identification Numbers (TIDs) are assigned to many employees to track international calls and faxes, and domestic long-distance faxes to ensure they are billed to the appropriate business office.
 Domestic voice calls do NOT require a TID.
-If you’re not sure whether you have or need a TID, ask your supervisor.
-For more information about dialing instructions, voice mail and more, click here.
+Learn more about the WVU phone system.

-Go to http://transportation.wvu.edu/ to purchase parking permits and view information about alternative transportation on and off campus.
+Go to Transportation and Parking website to purchase parking permits and view information about alternative transportation on and off campus.

 Mountaineer Administrative Processes (MAP) is the system that supports the employee time card system, time-off requests and more.

-MyAccess is the place to access services such as MyTime, MyHR, Electronic Pay Statement, online purchasing tools and more.
+MyAccess in Portal is the place to access services such as MyTime, MyHR, Electronic Pay Statement, online purchasing tools and more.

 Human Resources Tools